Deciding who's eligible for a 401(k) plan

 In the early days of 401(k) plans, employees generally had to wait one year before being allowed to participate, but as usage has evolved, eligibility requirements have become more inclusive.
 There are several factors to consider when determining eligibility provisions:

-Age requirement—Although an age requirement isn’t necessary, any plan that has one can’t exclude anyone older than age 21.
+Age requirement—Although an age requirement isn’t necessary, any plan that has one can’t exclude anyone older than 21.

-Entry date—The employer must decide when employees can join the plan.
+Entry date—Employers must decide when employees can join the plan.
 They can make participation immediate on the date of hire, or they can delay it.
 If they choose a delayed entry date, it must be by the first day of the plan year after meeting any age and service requirements or, if earlier, six months following that same meeting of age and service requirements.

 Contribution types—Different types of contributions can have different eligibility requirements.
 For example, elective deferrals may have immediate eligibility, while the company match requires one year of service.